nstielau/fzf-sysadvent/README.md

 ### Step 1) Piping data into FZF

-We'll start off looking at how we can pipe a input set to `fzf` and then pipe the selected value to another utility.
+We'll start off looking at how we can pipe an input set to `fzf` and then pipe the selected value to another utility.
 Fzf can fuzzy search any input from stdin.
 For starters, let's pipe our dictionary through `fzf`,

 ```
 cat /usr/share/dict/words | fzf